Direct High-Resolution Imaging of Earth-Like Exoplanets: Indirect Reconstruction Techniques

-Rotational light‐curve inversion aims to reconstruct an exoplanet’s longitudinal albedo distribution by monitoring its disk‐integrated brightness \(F(t)\) as the planet rotates.
+Rotational light-curve inversion aims to reconstruct an exoplanet’s longitudinal albedo distribution by monitoring its disk-integrated brightness \(F(t)\) as the planet rotates.
 We divide the planet’s visible hemisphere into \(N_{\ell}\) longitudinal bins (each of width \(\Delta\phi = 360^\circ / N_{\ell}\)), assigning each bin an unknown albedo \(a_i\).
 At discrete times \(t_k\), the observed flux is modeled as